 If you’re struggling with tinnitus you’ll know all too well how much of an impact it can have on your daily life.
 That persistent ringing, buzzing, or clicking in your ears can be incredibly debilitating.
 But there's hope!
-It is absolutely possible to live a normal life with tinnitus by the process of something called tinnitus habituation.
+It is absolutely possible to tune out the sound your hear by the process of something called tinnitus habituation.
 In this complete guide, we'll discuss what habituation is, how it works, and the most effective way to get there.

 But first, let's briefly talk about tinnitus itself.
 As you probably know, it’s a common condition characterised by the perception of sound in the ears or head without any external source.
 It affects millions of people worldwide and can result from a variety of causes, including exposure to loud noise, ear infections, certain medications, or ageing.